slaf-project/slaf/docs/index.md

 ## What is SLAF?

-**SLAF** (Sparse Lance Array Format) is a high-performance format for single-cell data that combines the power of SQL with lazy evaluation.
+**SLAF** (Sparse Lazy Array Format) is a high-performance format for single-cell data that combines the power of SQL with lazy evaluation.
 Built on top of [Lance](https://lancedb.github.io/lance/) and [DuckDB](https://duckdb.org/), SLAF provides:

 - 🚀 **Lightning Fast Queries**: SQL-level performance for data operations
 - 💾 **Memory Efficient**: Lazy evaluation, only load what you need